Training structure

 Faculty of Science

-This course focuses on the morpho-functional study of cells in the nervous system (neurons, glial cells), mainly by describing the mechanisms involved in neuronal excitability (generation and propagation of action potentials) and neurotransmission (mechanisms of neurotransmitter release and synthesis, and the structure and function of neurotransmitter receptors).
+The objective of this EU is the morpho-functional study of cells in the nervous system (neurons, glial cells), namely: the description of the mechanisms involved in neuronal excitability (generation and propagation of action potentials) and neurotransmission (mechanisms of neurotransmitter release and synthesis, and the structure and function of neurotransmitter receptors).
 The concepts of synaptic plasticity are also developed.

 Cardiac Physiology